Common Questions About Photopheresis

 • Avoid heavy lifting for the rest of the day.

 • If you have bruising, place a cold compress to the needle site for the first 24 hours.
-If you have discomfort, place a warm compress on the site.
-If the site continues to hurt after several days or seems to be getting worse, call the Blood Donor Room staff at 212-639-6178.

 What are the side effects of photopheresis?

-• Sit or lie down right away
+• Sit or lie down right away.

 • Raise your feet.

-• Drink cool liquids when you feel better.
+• Drink cool liquids.

-• Methoxsalen will make you very sensitive to UV light the day of your procedure.
+• Sun sensitivity.
+Methoxsalen will make you very sensitive to UV light the day of your procedure.
 UV light is found in sunlight and some artificial lighting.
-You must protect your eyes with sunglasses.
-Wear them when you’re in sunlight for the first 24 hours after your procedure.

 Call your healthcare provider if you have:

-• A fever of 100.4 °F (38 °C) or higher
+• A fever of 100.4 °F (38 °C) or higher.

-Contact Information
+Contact information

 If you have any questions or concerns, call the Blood Donor Room at 212-639-6178 or the Koch Apheresis Unit at 646-608-3142.
-They can be reached Monday through Friday from 8:00 am to After 6:00 pm and on the weekends, call 212-639-2000.
+They can be reached Monday through Friday from to After and on the weekends, call 212-639-2000.

 Last Updated